 After the assassination of John F. Kennedy in 1963, Martin Luther King Jr. said to his wife, "This is what is going to happen to me also.
 I keep telling you, this is a sick society."

 7. The founder of Bitcoin is someone called Satoshi Nakamoto.
 Nobody knows who he is, what his real name is or where he lives.
 He holds 1 million bitcoins, equivalent to $1.1 billion

-8. In 1965, a four-year-old nearly drowned at a beach but was rescued by a woman named Alice Blaise.
+8. In 1965, a 4-year-old named Roger Lausier nearly drowned at a beach but was rescued by a woman named Alice Blaise.
 9 years later, that boy saved a man at the same beach.
 That man was Alice's husband.

 9. When Coke marketed their Dasani brand of water in the UK in 2004 it was a PR disaster because they referred to it as "bottled spunk" and used the slogan "can't live without spunk" not realizing "spunk" was a slang word for semen

-10. In 1997 Pepsi held a contest to win a life-size replica of the Simpsons house or $75,000.
-The contest winner chose the cash.
+10. In 1997, Pepsi held a contest to win a life-size replica of the Simpsons house or $75,000.
+The contest winner (Barbara Howard) chose the cash.
 The house, which cost $120,000 to build, was renovated to look like a normal home and re-sold

-A girl cost her father an $80,000 lawsuit settlement after breaking the confidentiality agreement by posting on Facebook "Gulliver is now officially paying for my vacation to Europe this summer.
-SUCK IT".
+A girl cost her father (Patrick Snay) an $80,000 lawsuit settlement after breaking the confidentiality agreement by posting on Facebook "Gulliver is now officially paying for my vacation to Europe this summer.
+S#CK IT".